MathildeAguiar/docs_internship/journal.md

 * I changed quite a few details in the existing interfaces.
 Added a dashboard to the home page to access more easialy to all pages.
 * I added a page to create some exercices sessions.
 * I'm starting to visualize the overall of the website pages which makes it easier to refine my database configuration !

+### 28/06/21:
+* I keep correcting the database configuration.
+I still don't know if this configuration is great but I'm trying to find something correct.